Azimjonshodiyorov/backend/README.md

 6. User
 - POST api/v1/users/signup
 - POST api/v1/users/signin
-- GET api/v1/users/{userid}
+- GET api/v1/users/{userid} - FOR ADMIN & LOGIN-USER ONLY
-- GET api/v1/users/email
+- GET api/v1/users/{email} - FOR ADMIN & LOGIN-USER ONLY
-- POST api/v1/users/change-password
+- POST api/v1/users/change-password - FOR LOGIN-USER ONLY
-- DELETE api/v1/users/delete/{userid}
+- DELETE api/v1/users/delete/{userid} - FOR ADMIN & LOGIN-USER ONLY
-- GET api/v1/users/role
+- GET api/v1/users/role - FOR ADMIN & LOGIN-USER ONLY
 - GET api/v1/users/all - FOR ADMIN ONLY